Hermanoid/GTNH-AE2-OC-GOG/README.md

 1. [Create a new project on Supabase](https://database.new)
 2. Copy the contents of `postgres.sql` into the SQL editor
 3. Note the env variables: url, public key, service worker key
+4. Go to `Database > Extensions` and enable `pg_cron` for scheduling cleaning tasks
+5. Go to Database SQL Editor and copy/execute the contents of `supabase/setup_clean_job.sql` into the editor.
+This will create cron jobs to clean out data according to a data retention policy (storing data older than one hour at less-frequent intervals).
+6. Go to Project Settings > API and increase "Max Rows".
+Using the default data retention policy in `setup_clean_job.sql`, the default max of 1000 rows will only fetch about 14 hours of data.
+5000 rows will fetch about one week of data.
+You can increase Max Rows or increase the data retention intervals, to increase how far back you can see.

 ### Web:
 1. `npm install` or `yarn install` or `pnpm install` or `bun install`